-It means, you don’t have to fail in the Christian life.
-The power of the Holy Spirit, that compels you to believe on Christ, will also empower you to cling to Christ!
+It means you don’t have to fail in the Christian life.
+The power of the Holy Spirit, which compels you to believe on Christ, will also empower you to cling to Christ!

 It means, “Where sin abounds grace does much more abound”!